thomasgassmann/transport-scraper/README.md

-# transport-opendata-scraper
+# transport-scraper

-Scrape data from transport opendata
+Scrape data from sbb